Miss Peregrine’s Home for Peculiar Children (2016)

 I was duly impressed with just about every element, from the structure of the screenplay and its precision with information and intrigue, to the level of acting, to the dark and whimsical tone, to Burton’s own peculiar particulars that fill out the film with adoration.
 It may sound corny but there is an affection woven throughout the film, for its dispirit outcasts, for their strangeness, for the ardor of telling a spooky story that can appeal to children without pushing away adults.
 There’s a care that’s been absent Burton’s other recent films, especially Dark Shadows, which left me bewildered whether Burton had any genuine fondness for the source material.
 Miss Peregrine’s Home for Peculiar Children is a haven for fans of the peculiar, Burton’s oeuvre, and those looking for a quality children’s film that has some bite.
 I can only hope for more fantastical adventures.

 Nate’s Grade: A-

-Posted on October 12, 2016, in 2016 Movies and tagged asa butterfield, book, chris o'dowd, dark, eva green, fantasy, samuel l. jackson, sci-fi, supernatural, tim burton.
+Posted on October 12, 2016, in 2016 Movies and tagged asa butterfield, book, chris o'dowd, dark, eva green, fantasy, kim dickens, period film, samuel l. jackson, sci-fi, supernatural, tim burton, time travel.
 Bookmark the permalink.
 Leave a comment.